Best Loans for Bad Credit in October 2024

 Bad credit loans generally come with fixed rates and are offered by lenders willing to loan you funds despite your limiting credit rating.
 You can use these types of loans to build credit so you can eventually become eligible for better loan terms and other financial opportunities.

-If you have bad credit, your score in most scoring models likely falls somewhere between 300 and 579.
+A bad credit score typically falls somewhere between 300 and 579.
 Poor credit may be a result of the lack of time or opportunity to build up your credit, financial missteps — such as missing payments or having a high debt-to-income ratio — or perhaps being a victim of a scam or identity theft.

 Whatever the reason, lenders often consider your credit score as a signal of your creditworthiness, or how likely you are to pay them back.
 As a result, poor-credit borrowers often pay higher APR rates than those with good or excellent credit.